Pages

 The heirs' Realtor showed the house with this set still in its place in the family room, near the fireplace.
 The home's new owners bought it with the set in place, but they didn't want it either.
 And the day before their contractors were to begin an extensive remodeling project, the new matron of the house texted me: Did I know anybody who wants this china cabinet set?
 It's so heavy and well-made, she hated to simply have her workers haul it to the dumpster being delivered to their driveway tomorrow.

 Yeah, each piece is oversized, extremely heavy, and still in excellent condition.
 But I'm not an interior design wonk, and I don't really know what's stylish these days, so I had no idea that the whole china cabinet thing was currently so far out of style.
-While our new neighbors told me their previous home had featured similarly traditional furniture, they were't bringing any of it over to their new place, planning instead to pivot towards a more streamlined minimalism.
+While our new neighbors told me their previous home had featured similarly traditional furniture, they weren't bringing any of it over to their new place, planning instead to pivot towards a more streamlined minimalism.
 And glass-door, glass-shelved wood china cabinets with carved flowers really didn't fit their target aesthetic.

 Apparently, units like these don't really fit anybody's aesthetic anymore.
 I've looked online and discovered people can't even give away unwanted china cabinets!
 Decades ago, these behemoths often sold for four figures.
 But that was then.